Is this a Prime Time To acquire Nerdy Inc. (NRDY) stock - The Dwinnex

 Revenue Estimates

-9 analysts predict $31.75M in revenue for the current quarter.
+According to 9 analysts, the current quarter’s revenue is expected to be $31.75M.
 It ranges from a high estimate of $32.84M to a low estimate of $30.8M.
 As of the current estimate, Nerdy Inc.’s year-ago sales were $31.3M, an estimated increase of 1.40% from the year-ago figure.
 For the next quarter, 9 analysts are estimating revenue of $47.23M, an increase of 12.40% over than the figure of $1.40% in the same quarter last year.
 There is a high estimate of $51M for the next quarter, whereas the lowest estimate is $42.85M.

 A total of 9 analysts have provided revenue estimates for NRDY’s current fiscal year.
 The highest revenue estimate was $172M, while the lowest revenue estimate was $164.42M, resulting in an average revenue estimate of $168.1M.
 In the same quarter a year ago, actual revenue was $140.66M, up 19.50% from the average estimate.
 Based on 9 analysts’ estimates, the company’s revenue will be $213.44M in the next fiscal year.
 The high estimate is $233M and the low estimate is $202.74M.
 The average revenue growth estimate for next year is up 27.00% from the average revenue estimate for this year.